Anheuser-Busch Announces $10.8M Upgrade To LA Brewery

-VAN NUYS (CBSLA.com) — Anheuser-Busch will spend nearly $11 million to upgrade its San Fernando Valley brewery, company officials announced Monday.
+VAN NUYS (CBSLA.com/AP) — Anheuser-Busch will spend nearly $11 million to upgrade its San Fernando Valley brewery, company officials announced Monday.

 The $10.8 million investment in the Van Nuys facility will add water efficiency and treatment capabilities.
 Since 2012, the brewery has cut its water usage by 25 percent, officials said.